canalem/clusterpluck/tutorials/02_Open_Cluster_Name.rst

 How to conduct a simple name search
 ===================================

-After installing the clusterpluck package, this tutorial demonstrates how to search for an open cluster using just its name.
+This tutorial demonstrates how to search for an open cluster using just its name.

 First, import the module and classes.